NextCenturyCorporation/itm-evaluation-client/README.md

                         Put the server in training mode in which it shows the kdma association for each action choice.
 True or False.
 ```
 ## Hitting a remote TA3 Server
- Inorder to hit a non-locally running server (localhost) set the below environment variables:
+ In order to hit a non-locally running server (localhost) set the below environment variables:
  - TA3_PORT(Default: 8080)
  - TA3_HOSTNAME (Default: 127.0.0.1)